GDjkhp/NoobGPT/index.md

 <!-- * <https://lexica.art> -->

 ### Legal
-<marquee>This bot is against Discord and Replit Terms of Service and some violates the licenses credited above.
+<marquee>This bot is against Discord ~~and Replit~~ Terms of Service and some violates the licenses credited above.
 Proceed with caution!</marquee>
 Bot by GDjkhp
 <br>
-© The Karakters Kompany, 2023
+© The Karakters Kompany, 2024
 </div>